awslabs/dgl-ke/README.md

 ## Performance and Scalability

 DGL-KE is designed for learning at scale, and it introduces various novel optimizations that accelerate training on knowledge graphs with millions of nodes and billions of edges.
-Our benchmark on knowledge graphs consisting of over 86M nodes and 338M edges show that DGL-KE can compute embeddings in 100 minutes on a EC2 instance with 8 GPUs and 30 minutes on an EC2 cluster with 4 machines (48 cores/machine).
-These results represent a2×∼5×speedup overthe best competing approaches.
+Our benchmark on knowledge graphs consisting of over *86M* nodes and *338M* edges show that DGL-KE can compute embeddings in *100 minutes* on a EC2 instance with 8 GPUs and *30 minutes* on an EC2 cluster with 4 machines (48 cores/machine).
+These results represent a *2×∼5×* speedup overthe best competing approaches.

 ## License